kaitlinwhite19/DataSci-Participation/navigating_github.md

 Participaiton - https://github.com/kaitlinwhite19/DataSci-Participation/edit/master/navigating_github.md

-bloop bloop im confused - lets see how this works
+change - use for figuring out how to save